ParallelMaths/parallel/pages/10-34-revolutionary-riddles.md

 - K4: "Only four of us ate them"
 - K5: "All five of us ate them"

-How many of the knaves at the tarts?
+How many of the knaves ate the tarts?

 * [ ] 1
 * [ ] 2